vibbits/EMDenoising/README.md

 1. Save both [JavaQuasarBridge-1.1.0.jar](http://bioimagingcore.be/DenoisEM/bin/JavaQuasarBridge-1.0.1.jar) and [DenoisEM-1.1.0.jar](http://bioimagingcore.be/DenoisEM/bin/DenoisEM-1.0.1.jar) into the plugins folder of ImageJ/Fiji.
 2. Save Quasar.zip in the root folder of ImageJ or Fiji.

+The installation shouldn't take more than a few minutes.
 For more detailed installation instructions, we refer to the [project page](http://bioimagingcore.be/DenoisEM/installation.html).

 # Getting started
-A demo example to get started with DenoisEM is provided on the [project page](http://bioimagingcore.be/DenoisEM/getting-started.html)
+A demo example to get started with DenoisEM in a few minutes is provided on the [project page](http://bioimagingcore.be/DenoisEM/getting-started.html).

 # Reference
 We ask users that employ our plugin to refer to DenoisEM as follows: